-Although the island’s port and capital Basseterre is technically a city, it’s definitely more on the ‘town’ side of the scale of size.
-If arriving by ship, you’ll be at The Circus, a square named after Piccadilly Circus, but instead of vendors selling selfie sticks and ‘London’ beanies like at home in the UK, you’re more likely to find people selling fruits of all shapes and sizes on the pavements from beneath battered umbrellas shading them from the sun.
-A sheltered market holds stalls selling handcrafted local items, and at one stall a twinkly-eyed local lass named Mary somehow managed to remember my name and ask how my niece and nephew were doing every time she saw me, even though we only docked in Basseterre once every two weeks, and I only ever bought one thing from her.
+Keep walking straight up and you’ll be at The Circus, a square named after Piccadilly Circus.
+But instead of vendors selling selfie sticks and ‘London’ beanies like at home in the UK, you’ll be met by people selling fruits of all shapes and sizes on the pavements, from beneath battered umbrellas shading them from the sun.
+A sheltered market near the cruise terminal holds stalls selling handcrafted local items, and at one stall a twinkly-eyed local lass named Mary somehow managed to remember my name and ask how my niece and nephew were doing every time she saw me.
+Even though we only docked in Basseterre once every two weeks- and I only ever bought one thing from her.

-The stories of St Kitts and Nevis’s slave population back in the day are fascinating (horrifying, but fascinating), and it was also interesting to learn about the country’s fight for independence and current situation, as well as get some insight into the traditions of the people on the island these days, mainly derived from the African traditions of the slaves who were brought over by European settlers.
-Carnival costumes, Christmas clown masks (supposed to look like the faces of Europeans), and stilts are on display and I felt like I learnt a whole lot more there than if I’d have stuck to shopping as was the norm for most people if they stuck to Basseterre instead of heading for the beach.
+The stories of St Kitts and Nevis’s slave population back in the day are fascinating (horrifying, but fascinating), and it was also interesting to learn about the country’s fight for independence and current situation.
+It was also just awesome to get some insight into the traditions of the people on the island these days, which are mainly derived from the African traditions of the slaves who were brought over by European settlers.
+Carnival costumes, Christmas clown masks (supposed to look like the faces of Europeans), and stilts are on display and I felt like I learnt a whole lot more there than if I’d have stuck to shopping- as was the norm for most people if they stuck to Basseterre instead of heading for the beach.

 Check out two oceans at once at Timothy Hill

-The Timothy Hill viewpoint in the South of St Kitts island, is downright marvellous.
-Now that the sugar cane industry is no more (the government called the whole thing off because it was no longer profitable), parts of the island have been left to grow wild, so the narrow strip of land that stretches out from the hill before you towards Nevis in the distance, is a beaut tropical green wilderness.
+The Timothy Hill viewpoint is in the South of St Kitts island, and it is downright marvellous.
+Now that the sugar cane industry is no more (the government called the whole thing off because it was no longer profitable), parts of the island have been left to grow wild.
+The narrow strip of land that stretches out from Timothy Hill towards Nevis in the distance, is a tropical green wilderness.
 On one side is the waters of the Atlantic Ocean, rough and crested with white foam as it splashes into the island’s East side, and opposite is the calmer, lighter, Caribbean Sea.

 Have a pool party at Palms Court Gardens

-The walk from the port to Palms Court is about 15 minutes in total, along the shoreline on one side and often a few men wrapped in makeshift plastic ponchos, gutting fish at the odd table on the beach while pelicans scavenge for scraps.
-Opposite the beach are a selection of ramshackle concrete buildings, brightly painted with giant lettering, and a few chickens wandering around.
+The walk from Basseterre port to Palms Court Gardens is about 15 minutes in total.
+Turn left when exiting the port and head along the shoreline and up the hill.
+Often there’ll be a few men on the beach wrapped in makeshift plastic ponchos, gutting fish at tables by the sea while pelicans scavenge for scraps.
+Opposite the beach in Basseterre are a selection of ramshackle concrete buildings, brightly painted with giant lettering, and a few chickens wandering around.
 (Always a few chickens.)

 At the far end of the gardens an infinity pool looks out across to the city of Basseterre and any ships that happen to be hanging around that day, and a restaurant and bar serve food and drinks throughout the day.
 Normal guests have to pay a daily entry rate to get in, but for crew all you need to do is flash your crew card and entry is 100% completely absolutely free.
 Now that is my kind of discount!!

 Well blow me down and pick me up again, folks!
-Ten years ago we’d both been in a UK youth theatre show together- she was one of the most hilarious people in the whole cast- we were from completely different parts of England, yet here we were just casually bumping into each other in St Kitts.
-My friend Dan the Man once yelled out “remember, the world is a village!” as he said goodbye to me in Germany, and all I’m saying is it’s moments like this that prove to me that Dan the Man was right.
+Ten years ago we’d both been in a UK youth theatre show together- she was one of the most hilarious people in the whole cast.
+We were from completely different parts of England, yet here we were just casually bumping into each other in St Kitts.
+My friend Dan the Man once yelled out “remember, the world is a village!” as he said goodbye to me in Germany, and it’s moments like this that prove that Dan the Man was right.
 What an amazing place we live in.

 The bay curves into the distance with trees and hills sloping upwards from the perfectly blue sea, and apparently there’s regularly a gang of monkeys that come and go as they please as well, although I never managed to spy any myself.

 - Obviously this post is geared towards coming to St Kitts by cruise ship, however the island does have an international airport just Northeast of Basseterre.